OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/private-gateway.md

 * Highly flexible and configurable.
 For example, supports connecting to your private endpoints hosted in multi-tenant, multi-zone, or multi-region environments.
 * Strong scaling and failover capabilities.
 * Apps and their data remain isolated.
+* Traffic and requests are unidirectional (Only supports requests originating from ODC Apps)

 There are two components to the Private Gateways feature.